airmencoders/airmencoders.github.io/_pages/sdi-faq.md

 ### Course Tech Requirements
 * A development capable laptop
  * Must be able to install programs including Git, VSCode, node, npm, and docker.
+ * Macs are ideal but PCs will work as well
 * A working webcam & mic (ZoomGov is used for instruction)

 In general NIPR computers do not meet course requirments, some units have special permissions on their NIPR machines but this is the exception.